PluieElectrique/fimfic-comment-tweaks/README.md

 # Fimfiction Comment Tweaks

+A collection of miscellaneous tweaks to Fimfiction comments.

 ## Install

 Install a userscript manager like [Violentmonkey](https://violentmonkey.github.io/get-it/) or [Tampermonkey](https://www.tampermonkey.net/).
 (It may work with Greasemonkey or other userscript managers, but I haven't tested them.)